 Promoting sustainability in our value chain

-As a leading global resources company, we strive to work with our customers, suppliers and other value chain participants to promote sustainable practices across the full life cycle of our products.
+Our role as both a supplier and a customer means it is important we have a coordinated and integrated approach to sustainability across the value chain.
+We strive to work with our customers, suppliers and other stakeholders in the value chain to create social value through sustainable practices across the full life cycle of our products.

 - Responsible sourcing – integration of sustainability considerations into procurement and logistics in our inbound and outbound supply chains (including shipping)